Managing ACA reporting for 2025: key requirements & deadlines

 What is ACA Reporting?

 The Affordable Care Act (ACA) significantly changed the U.S. healthcare system, especially for employers and individuals.
 One of the key aspects of the ACA is the reporting requirements that employers and health insurers must follow.
 These requirements help ensure adherence to the ACA’s mandates and provide the IRS with essential information for enforcement.
-In this blog post, we’ll overview ACA reporting requirements, delve into the various reporting forms, and explore state-specific mandates that employers must be aware of in 2024.
+In this blog post, we’ll overview ACA reporting requirements, delve into the various reporting forms, and explore state-specific mandates that employers must be aware of in 2025.

 The ACA introduced a range of reporting obligations for employers, insurers, and individuals.
 These obligations ensure compliance with the ACA’s mandates and help the IRS enforce penalties on those who fail to comply.
 The reporting requirements are complex and vary depending on the size of the employer, the type of health coverage offered, and the state in which the employer operates.

-History of ACA reporting
+History of state ACA reporting

 Congress signed the ACA into law in 2010, but reporting requirements took effect in 2015.
 Since then, employers with 50 or more full-time employees (or equivalents) must report information about the health coverage they offer.
 The IRS uses these reports to verify compliance with the employer mandate and determine whether individuals qualify for premium tax credits under the individual mandate.